 EUBOILER01 and EUBOILER02 are spreader stoker boilers used to generate steam.
-Each unit has a nominal heat input rating of approximately 384 mmBtu/hour and is currently allowed to combust coal, wood and wood waste, industrial construction/demolition wood waste, tire derived fuel, petroleum coke, and natural gas.
+Each unit has a nominal heat input rating of approximately 384 mmBtu/hour and is currently allowed to combust coal, wood and wood waste, industrial construction/demolition wood waste, tire derived fuel, petroleum coke and natural gas.
 Note that pursuant to an Administrative Consent Order with EPA, all petroleum coke has been removed from the site and the facility does not anticipate using this fuel in the future.
 The fuel is fired in the furnace where the combustion heats water within boiler tubes producing steam.
 At full load, each unit is capable of producing approximately 320,000 pounds per hour of steam.
 This steam is used to turn a common steam turbine that is connected to an electricity producing generator.
 The electricity is routed through the transmission and distribution system to customers.

 The exhaust gas from each boiler is vented to a spray dryer absorber (SDA) flue gas desulfurization system for sulfur dioxide and acid gas control and a baghouse to control particulate matter.
+In March of 2016, two low NO_x natural gas-fired burners were installed in each boiler.
 The abated exhaust gases are discharged through separate circular flues housed within a single exhaust stack.
 The separate flues discharge approximately 250 feet above grade.
-Refer to Figure 3-1 for a process flow diagram of Unit 1 which is also representative of Unit 2.
+The Figure 3-1 process flow diagram is representative of both Units.

 Figure 3-1.
-Unit 1 Data Flow Diagram
+Unit Data Flow Diagram